Samurai cinema: Themes

 A recurring conflict the ideal samurai encounters is the ninjō and giri conflict.
 Ninjō is the human feeling that tells you what is right and giri is the obligation of the samurai to his lord and clan.
 The conflict originated from overwhelming control of the Tokugawa bakufu government over the samurai's behavior.
 Often samurai would question the morality of their actions and are torn between duty and conscience.
 This conflict transcends eras in samurai films and can create the perception of the protagonist as being the moral underdog or steadfast warrior.
 In The Last Samurai, Katsumoto is no longer of use to his emperor and sentenced to self-disembowelment.
 He goes against his duty to follow through with his sentence and flees to fight his final rebellion against the central government's army.
 Ninjo and giri conflict is dynamic to the character of the samurai.

-The samurai warrior is often synonymous with his or her own sword.
+The samurai warrior is often synonymous with their sword.
 Although swordsmanship is an important aspect of warfare, idealizing the samurai and the sword as having a bond is an invented ideal, although it is popularized in many dramas.
 The Tokugawa period saw a change in the type of warfare, as combat shifted from the bow and arrow to close range combat with handheld weapons, and competitive sword competition.

 There are a number of themes that occur in samurai film plots.
 Many feature roaming masterless samurai, seeking work or a place in society.
 Others are period historical tales of true characters.
 Others show tales of clan loyalty.